bsheepy/getandcleandataproject/README.md

     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+1. Download and unzip the data folder "UCI HAR Dataset" into your working directory.
+The code book describes the data